 From caring for, feeding and enriching our animals, to helping build new enclosures, as a volunteer you will be able to see the impact you make directly on our animals' lives throughout your time here.
-Everyone who volunteers at the LCTW leaves something behind - whether it's building a pool, climbing structures or even new enclosures.
-Creating enrichment items for our animals is a regular occurrence, every volunteer leaves here having given something to the animals that will be used for years to come.
+Creating enrichment items for our animals is a regular occurrence and every volunteer leaves here having given something to the animals that contributes to their well-being.

 If you are coming to intern with us or lend your professional skills, expect to take away truly unique experiences with our wonderful wildlife, under the guidance of our wildlife professionals here at LCTW.
-This is what makes our project unique; the development of our center is in full force, everything you do will have a lasting impact and you will be able to see how much the animals and our local staff appreciate it!